shakes76/sHDR/README.md

 Chandra SS, Engstrom C, Fripp J, Walker D, Rose S, Ho C, Crozier S. Magnetic Resonance in Medicine.
 2018.
 ```

+## ITK Only Build Available
+Commandline applications can be built on the topic-itk-only branch and a build of ITK 4.

 ## Prerequisites
 Commandline applications can be built on the topic-itk-only branch and a build of ITK 4.